 - Managing upgrades and version control become a headache

 - Ensuring security updates and patches are installed is troublesome

 - PCs have to be relatively high spec (and therefore costly) i.e. they have to have large enough disks to load all the software and be fast enough to run the most powerful application the user uses

 - Data becomes fragmented across multiple users PCs

 - Putting back-up processes in place is complex and they are often ineffective leading to lost data

 - Confidential data stored on PCs becomes a data security risk

-The philosophy of cloud computing is that applications like Microsoft Office and user data are all stored on the internet.
+The philosophy of cloud computing is that applications like Microsoft Office (Office 365) and user data are all stored on the internet.
 Typically the applications the users use and the data files associated with them are accessed via a browser.
 All a user needs are an internet connection and their passwords and they can work from anywhere using a variety of devices from PCs, laptops, tablets and even smartphones.
 Using cloud based services has compelling benefits for the client: Always use the most up-to-date versions of the applications

 - Simple monthly charging for software use